DavixDevelop/TerraLidar/README.md

 -------------------------
 - Select all your imported layers in the left and right-click on them
 - Navigate to Set CRS/Set Layer CRS...
 - In the opened window choose the same coordinate reference system your lidar dataset uses (ex.
-D48_Slovenia_TM)
+Slovenia 1996 / Slovene National Grid)
 - Click OK
 - In the bottom right corner click the current project coordinate reference system (ex EPSG...)
 - In the opened windows search for EPSG:4326 (WGS 84)